 A cash flow statement is required for medium-sized and large entities based on DAS 360.104.
 The cash flow statement is however not mentioned in the NCC as a primary financial statement.
 DAS 360.101 states that the cash flow statement is part of the financial statements.
 Given the definition of financial statements in article 361-1 NCC, it could be argued that the cash flow statement forms part of the notes to the financial statements.
 However, in practice, medium-sized and large entities present the cash flow statement together with the balance sheet and profit and loss account, as a third primary financial statement.
-A cash flow statement is not required if the capital of an entity is fully provided by another entity2 which prepares an equivalent cash flow statement as part of its consolidated financial statements.
+A cash flow statement as part of its consolidated financial statements.
 An entity which applies this exemption shall disclose where such consolidated financial statements can be obtained (DAS 360.104).